-Sophie Polo’s group studies chromatin dynamics in response to DNA damage in mammalian cells.
-Research in her lab focuses on identifying the molecular players that control histone dynamics and alterations in higher-order chromatin structure and function in response to genotoxic stress.
+Sophie Polo’s group studies chromatin plasticity in response to DNA damage in mammalian cells.
+Research in her lab focuses on identifying the molecular players that control histone dynamics, alterations in chromatin marks and higher-order chromatin structure and function in response to genotoxic stress.
 By combining molecular and cellular approaches with cutting-edge imaging techniques, they are interested in understanding how genome and epigenome maintenance are coordinated.

 CURRENT RESEARCH AREAS